-I realized I had this section called Thoughts.
-You know, the section you're in right now?
+I realized I had this section called Thoughts on my webite.
+You know, this section here?
 I realized I hadn't posted a Thought since...
 2013!
 Holy smokes!

 My thoughts had become..Thoughtless.